HathorNetwork/hathor-wallet-mobile/QA.md

         1. Enable TouchID (iOS only).
         1. Lock wallet and use TouchID (iOS only).
         1. Disable TouchID (iOS only).
-        1. Lock wallet and it must require you to type your PIN Code.
+        1. Lock wallet, and it must require you to type your PIN Code.
     1. Test Security > Change PIN.
-        1. Close and open the app and check wether the wallet unlocks correctly.
+        1. Close and open the app and check whether the wallet unlocks correctly.
     1. Open About and go back.
     1. Click on Register a Token and check whether the camera loads correctly.
-    1. Go to Manual Info, type anything and get a Invalid Configuration string.
+    1. Go to Manual Info, type anything and get an Invalid Configuration string.
     1. Test Biometry (Only close the app on the steps required, this is important)
         1. Enable biometry (either Fingerprint, FaceID or TouchID depending on the device)
         1. Send 1 HTR to your own address (it will ask for the biometry instead of pin)